 Although the title of Scrum master sounds powerful, this position is not the project leader and is not held accountable for project outcomes; this responsibility is given to the team as a whole.
 Although the official Scrum Guide no longer refers to the Scrum master as a servant leader as it once did, their purpose does serve the team through the Scrum process, creating a framework in which every team member can do their best work to meet a common goal.

 An ideal Agile team has the team -- not one individual -- manage its process.
 However, the Scrum master position evolved to take responsibility, while keeping the process as team-oriented as possible.

 The Scrum master is a highly dynamic role and is responsible for the following:

 - Helping the team to reach a consensus for what can be achieved during a specific period of time -- referred to as a sprint.

 - Helping the team to reach consensus during the daily scrum.

 - Helping the team stay focused and follow the agreed-upon rules for daily scrums.

-- Removing obstacles that are impeding the team's progress.
+- Removing obstacles that are impeding teamwork and the team's progress.

 - Protecting the team from outside distractions.